laravel-streams/streams-api/docs/installation.md

 composer require streams/api
 ```

-The Streams API comes pre-configured with the [Streams starter application](/docs/installation).
+The Streams API comes pre-configured with the [Streams starter application](/docs/installation) and some of the [examples](/docs/examples).

 ## Updating